Jake Kalish: Early years

-College
+College career

 He then attended George Mason University, where he played for the Patriots.
 While at George Mason, Kalish played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League in 2012, and returned to the league in 2014 to play for the Wareham Gatemen.
-As a switch-hitter for George Mason, Kalish batted .301 in 39 games as a senior in 2015, and started 13 games in which he had a 3.44 ERA and 77 strikeouts (2nd in the Atlantic-10 Conference) in 83.2 innings.
-He was picked by the Kansas City Royals in the 32nd round of the 2015 Major League Baseball Draft.
+As a switch-hitter for George Mason, Kalish batted .301 in 39 games as a senior in 2015, and started 13 games in which he had a 3.44 ERA and 77 strikeouts (2nd in the Atlantic-10 Conference) in 83 2/3 innings.